 Martech and Marketing Automation

 Marketing technology (Martech) makes digital marketing a lot easier to implement and track.
-By using martech (which includes CRM systems, email platforms, marketing automation platforms) you can track online lead behaviour, and access leads where they are through specific targeting and relevant content.
+By using Martech (which includes CRM systems, email platforms, and marketing automation platforms) you can track online lead behaviour, and access leads where they are through specific targeting and relevant content.